lynnfaraday/aresmush.com/tutorials/code/quickstart/command-args.md

 There are some other advanced command options, but for now let's focus on the basics.

+{% tip %}
-{% include tip.html content="The root ignores prefixes, so if the player types 'where', '+where', or '@where' the root will be 'where'." %}
+The root ignores prefixes, so if the player types 'where', '+where', or '@where' the root will be 'where'.
+{% endtip %}

 ## Accessing Command Parameters